FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

 #centered-slide[
   = Optimizing Compilers

-  #v(1em)
+  #v(0.5em)

   #one-by-one(start: 1, mode: gray)[
     Compilers use information collected during analysis passes to guide transformations @Cooper22 @Kennedy01b.
   ][

+    *Compiler optimizations*#footnote[
+        A _chronologically_ sorted list of papers on compiler optimization, from the works of 1952 through the techniques of 1994, is available at @Bruzzone2025papers.
-    *Compiler optimizations* are such transformations (say _meaning-preserving mappings_ @Paige97) applied to the input code to improve certain aspects---such as performance, resource utilization, and power consumption---without altering its observable behavior.
+      ] are such transformations (say _meaning-preserving mappings_ @Paige97) applied to the input code to improve certain aspects---such as performance, resource utilization, and power consumption---without altering its observable behavior.
   ][

     In accordance with the literature @Allen66 @Wulf73, such compilers are referred to as *optimizing compilers*.